 Friday nights are free between 5:30-9PM.
 MoMA has a private restroom on the 5th floor for breastfeeding.

 What to pack for NYC with a Baby

-- The most important things to pack for traveling to NYC with a baby is a good baby carrier for travel and a lightweight travel stroller.
+- The most important things to pack for traveling to New York with a baby is a good baby carrier for travel and a lightweight travel stroller.
 Protect your stroller in one of these stroller travel bags.

-- We also recommend a CoziGo Stroller Cover to keep your baby out of the sun.
+- We also recommend a CoziGo Stroller Cover to keep your baby out of the hot New York sun.